-Teacher:
+Teacher: Date: Time/Period:Observer: Subject:

-Time/Period:

-Observer:

-Instructional Objective of Lesson:

-Conference Opener:

-POSSIBLE CONFERENCE MESSAGE STARTERS

-Α. Supervisor Analysis - Strength Pattern [use specific evidence, label, discuss why worked] "Let me share some decisions you made that promoted student success."

-B. Teacher Self Analysis - Strength Pattern

-[label, discuss why worked]

-"What were some additional decisions that you were pleased with?"

-C. Teacher Self Analysis - Growth Pattern [label, discuss why didn't work] "Were there decisions you'd alter if you could? or "If you were to teach this lesson again, what would you do differently?""

-D. Supervisor Analysis - Growth Pattern [use specific evidence, label, discuss why didn't work] "Were you aware that...?
-What were your reasons for...?
-Then "I observed that ...is that an issue for you?"
-"Let's brainstorm options..."

-CHECK BACK "What discussion was most important to you from this conference?"
+Instructional Objective of Lesson: Conference Opener: POSSIBLE CONFER A. Supervisor Analysis - Strength Pattern [use specific evidence, label, discuss why worked] "Let me share some decisions you made that promo ENCE MESSAGE STARTERS oted student success."
+B. Teacher Self Analysis - Strength Pattern [label, discuss why worked] "What were some additional decisions that you were e pleased with?"
+C. Teacher Self Analysis - Growth Pattern [label, discuss why didn't work] "Were there decisions you'd alter if you could? or "If you were to teach this lesson again, what would y vou do differently?""
+D. Supervisor Analysis - Growth Pattern [use specific evidence, label, discuss why didn't wor "Were you aware that?
+What were your reasons "I observed thatis that an issue for you?"
+"Let's brainstorm options" CHECK BACK "What discussion was most important to you from this co onference?"
 D. Title 11/3/10

-Appendix F: End of Year Self-Assessment Form

-Location:

-Grade:

-Student Growth Indicators (45%)

-Provide any evidence specific to each SLO/Goal and indicate your overall progress by rating "Attainment of the Objective" (i.e. a brief "description" of the data that you will bring to the summative meeting.
+Appendix F: End of Year Self-Assessment Form Name: Location: Position: Grade: Mentor Name: Student Growth Indicators (45%) Provide any evidence specific to each SLO/Goal and indicate your overall progress by rating "Attainment of the Objective" (i.e. a brief "description" of the data that you will bring to the summative meeting.
+SLO (45%) - Indicate your overall progress by rating attainment of the goal Attainment of Objective (IAGD 1): Did Not Meet Partially Met Met Exceeded Attainment of Objective (IAGD 2): Did Not Meet Partially Met Exceeded Met Whole-School Student Learning Indicators (5%) Describe what you did to achieve your goal.
+Give a brief description of the information you will bring to the summative meeting.

-SLO (45%) - Indicate your overall progress by rating attainment of the goal
+Whole School Student Learning Indicator (5%) - Indicate your overall progress by rating attainment of the goal

-Attainment of Objective (IAGD 1):
+Attainment of Objective: